bio4j/uniprotkb-module/README.md

 ## UniprotKB Bio4j module

-This is a Bio4j module representing UniprotKB.
+This is a Bio4j module consisting of three parts:

+- `UniprotSwissprot`
+- `UniprotTrEMBL`
+- `UniprotKB` which just combines the other two

 Find more information in [bio4j/modules](https://github.com/bio4j/modules).

 ## Usage